djalbat/easy-file-system/README.md

 A file system explorer and a rubbish bin.

-The file explorer can be populated with file and directory names.
+The file explorer can be populated with file and directory paths.
 It takes handlers for opening files, moving and removing entries and so on.

 ### JSX support